khaoulaMili123/SauceDemo-Playwhright-JS/README.md

 # SauceDemo-Playwhright-JS
-This project is an automated testing framework built using Playwright for end-to-end testing of a web application.
+📋 This project is an automated testing framework built using Playwright for end-to-end testing of a web application.
 It includes comprehensive test cases for various user scenarios, such as logging in, navigating through the application, and completing the checkout process.
 The framework is modular, scalable, and designed for efficient test execution.

-Features:
+Features

-Page Object Model (POM): The project follows the POM design pattern, which separates the logic of web elements from the test scripts for better maintainability.
+🧩 Page Object Model (POM): The project follows the POM design pattern, which separates the logic of web elements from the test scripts for better maintainability.

-Cross-Browser Support: Execute tests across multiple browsers like Chromium, Firefox, and WebKit.
+🌍 Cross-Browser Support: Execute tests across multiple browsers like Chromium, Firefox, and WebKit.

-Reusable Components: Common methods and configurations are stored in reusable modules to avoid redundancy.
+♻️ Reusable Components: Common methods and configurations are stored in reusable modules to avoid redundancy.

-Detailed Test Scenarios: Includes smoke tests, end-to-end workflows, and edge case validations.
+🔍 Detailed Test Scenarios: Includes smoke tests, end-to-end workflows, and edge case validations.

-Error Handling: Verifies error messages and validates proper handling of invalid inputs.
+🚨 Error Handling: Verifies error messages and validates proper handling of invalid inputs.

-Directory Structure
+Directory Structure:

 ./
 ├── pageObjects